The fantasy miniatures game.

 Along with the summary and reference sheet, I’ve included my smaller, more compact design for the warscrolls in the starter set: they cut out all the descriptive fluff and just give you the facts.

 GW still makes the most beautiful miniatures in the business.
 Unfortunately, they’re also the most expensive, especially for me in NZ.
-If they were more reasonably priced I’d certainly invest in a few factions for this game; as it is I’ll have to limit myself to an occasional new unit addition to these two starter armies.
+But if you can afford it, this new incarnation of Warhammer is quite impressive.